What we do

 Two smokefree love birds decided to give up smoking as a couple to enjoy the rest of their lives together.
 Beverley Hunt spoke to them to find out more about their exciting plans for the future and how easy it as to quit.

-Friends and Family test (FFT) score(Feedback from October to December 2020)
+Friends and Family test (FFT) question - percentage of positive responses(Survey feedback from October to December 2020)